 Group C: Certificate III Level

 This qualification describes the skills and knowledge required to perform the manufacture of free-standing furniture or built-in cabinets, and provide on-site assistance in the installation of furniture or cabinets involving known routines and procedures and some accountability for the quality of outcomes.
-It reflects vocational outcomes for those performing assistant cabinet maker, assistant installer of built-in cabinets, and production operator within a cabinet making enterprise.
+It reflects vocational outcomes for those performing as assistant cabinet makers, assistant installers of built-in cabinets, and production operators within a cabinet making enterprise.
 Cabinets include free-standing and built-in furniture or fitted cabinets, such as those used in kitchens and bathrooms.
 Skills are also included that cover assisting in the installation or renovation of kitchens and bathrooms and other fitted cabinets, which involves collaboration with others through members of a group or team.
-This qualification does not cover shopfitting.
+This qualification does not cover shop fitting.
 Meaningful involvement of industry is essential to achieving this qualification outcome.

 Fees & scholarships